cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 ## Analysis 1 ...
 Question: Which year saw the highest overall average WIC participation (across all State agencies/Indian tribal organizations) among pregnant women?
 Which year was the lowest?
 ### Step-By-Step Answer:
 1. Create a pivot table utilizing the 'Pregnant_Woman_Participation' sheet.
-2. Add 'State Agency or Indian Tribal Organization' a row.
+2. Add 'State Agency or Indian Tribal Organization' to a row.
 3. Order the row by 'Ascending.'
 4. Sort the row by 'State Agency or Indian Tribal Organization.'
 5. Show totals for the row.